Stellar Flares from the First Tess Data Release: Exploring a New Sample of M-dwarfs: Introduction

 \section{Introduction}

 The most extreme solar flare ever recorded, the `Carrington event', hit the Earth in 1859 \citep{Carrington1859, Hodgson1859}.
-It released a flare energy of $10^{32}$~erg, and came accompanied by a coronal mass ejection (CME) which interacted with the Earth's magnetic field and led to destructive consequences.
-Stellar flares like the Carrington event are explosive magnetic reconnection events in a star's magnetosphere \citep{Shibata2016, Doyle2018}.
-Over short time scales of minutes to a few hours, they emit energy ranging form $10^{23}$~erg (\textit{nanoflares}; e.g. \citealt{Parnell2000}) to $10^{33}-10^{38}$~erg (\textit{superflares}; e.g. \citealt{Shibayama2013}).
+It released a flare energy of $10^{32}$\,erg, and came accompanied by a coronal mass ejection (CME) which interacted with the Earth's magnetic field and led to destructive consequences.
+Stellar flares like the Carrington event are explosive magnetic reconnection events in a star's magnetosphere, releasing bursts of isotropic radiation \citep[see e.g.][]{Benz2010, Shibata2016, Doyle2018}.
+Over short time scales of minutes to a few hours, they emit energy ranging form $10^{23}$\,erg (\textit{nanoflares}; e.g. \citealt{Parnell2000}) to $10^{33}-10^{38}$\,erg (\textit{superflares}; e.g. \citealt{Shibayama2013}).
+Most of the emission is in the X-ray spectrum, but in extreme cases (like the Carrington event) flares are also visible in white light.
+Large flares can thus be detected with optical photometric surveys such as those dedicated for exoplanet detection.
+CMEs, on the other hand, are clouds of charged particles that get ejected into space with a constrained direction.
+Large flares are often accompanied by CMEs, but both events can also appear independently.